DrTim105/Tic-Tac-Toe/README.md

 # TicTacToe
-A program for simulating a TicTacToe game between two players
+A program simulating a TicTacToe game between two players